-THE HEART TRUTH® FOR LATINAS: AN ACTION PLAN
+THE HEART TRUTH® FOR AFRICAN AMERICAN WOMEN: AN ACTION PLAN

 When you hear the term "heart disease," what's your first reaction?
 Like many women, you may think, "That's a man's disease."
-But here's The Heart Truth: Heart disease is the #1 killer of Latinas in the United States.
-Together with stroke, heart disease accounts for a third of all deaths among Latinas-cancer, the second-leading cause of death, accounts for about a fifth.
+But here's The Heart Truth[®]: Heart disease is the #1 killer of women in the United States.
+One in four women dies of heart disease.